 Category Archives: autism

-Christmas can be great fun for all.
-A time for good old fashioned family fun.
-A time when the usual routines follow Santa back up the chimney and melt in the snow.
+Christmas can be great fun: it’s a time for good old-fashioned family time, when the usual routines follow Santa back up the chimney and melt in the snow.

-The change of routine; the carefree get up when you feel like it, the eat when hungry routine usually causes havoc.
-Havoc leads to a visit from those Autism bad elves; Anxiety, Meltdown and Sensory Overload.
+The change of routine – the carefree get-up-when-you-feel-like-it, and eat-when-you’re-hungry policies – usually cause havoc.
+That havoc leads to a visit from the Autism bad elves: Anxiety, Meltdown and Sensory Overload.

-Kids with Asperger’s and Autism can have a great Christmas too.
-But, it takes a little preparation.
-The tip is to start the planning early.
-This allows the child to take on board the necessary information that he or she needs to prevent a spike in anxiety as Christmas draws nearer.
-Try these simple tips to squeeze the best from the Christmas season.
+Kids with Asperger’s and Autism can have a great Christmas, too, but it takes a little preparation.
+The first consideration is to start planning early; this allows the child to take on board the necessary information that he or she needs to prevent a spike in anxiety as Christmas draws nearer.

-Make a mind map of the Christmas celebrations with your child.
+- Make a mind map of the Christmas celebrations with your child.
 Design the main days with him or her.
 Pens, coloring pencils and Post It notes are a must!
 Explain in full how things will work.
-It’s a good idea to devise a strategy for the lack of structure (which other family members need).
-You do this by describing the kind of things that might happen.
-Explain that family members may get involved in a range of activities.
-This allows a mental map to be made in your child’s brain.
-This reduces anxiety.
+It’s a good idea to devise a strategy for the lack of structure which other family members need.
+You do this by describing the kind of things that might happen: Grandpa might fall asleep after Christmas dinner.
+Everyone might plan to go for a walk, but be too tired in the end.
+Mention that family members may get involved in a range of activities.
+This allows a mental map to be made in your child’s brain, and reduces anxiety.

-Provide a safe space free of sensory overload.
+- Provide a safe space, free of sensory overload.
 Allow your child to take ‘time out’ there, especially when you notice their stress levels rising.
-No decorations or trees in this place at all.
-It is fine to allow him or her to eat cheese straws in this den on Xmas day.
-The big day is not the time to press your child to eat different items.
+There should be no decorations or trees in this place at all.
+It is fine to allow him or her to eat cheese straws or jam sandwiches in this den on Christmas Day.
+25th December is not the day to press your child to eat different items.

-Have a few of your child’s favourite activities ready.
+- Have a few of your child’s favourite activities ready.
 This is just as important as chopping the veg in advance.
-You might think this is boring at such a fun time BUT the child will appreciate the familiarity.
+You might think this is boring at such a fun time, but the child will appreciate the familiarity and the routine.

-Take your sensory kit wherever you go.
-This will reduce the chance of overload.
+- Take your sensory kit wherever you go.
+This will reduce the chance of overload, whether you’re in a traffic jam on the way to see relatives, or you’re walking in the park.

 Each of these little things will reduce sensory overload and help you all to enjoy the festive season.
-Baa Humbug!
+Have a very merry Christmas.

 Sleep Problems and ASD